-In separate incidents, Denver police attacked Hart Van Denburg, visuals editor for Colorado Public Radio and Taylor Schuss, a photojournalist with Denver NBC affiliate 9News KUSA, while they were covering protests in the city on May 29, 2020.
+Hart Van Denburg, visuals editor for Colorado Public Radio, was struck on the face with a tear gas canister fired by Denver police while covering protests in the city on May 29, 2020.

-Police fired a tear gas canister that hit Denburg on the chin while he was covering the protests.
-He posted a selfie to Twitter documenting his bruised chin, and expressing gratitude to those who shared milk with him to dampen the effect of the tear gas:
+During the protests, police fired a tear gas canister that hit Van Denburg on the chin.
+He posted a selfie to Twitter that night documenting his bruised chin, and expressing gratitude to those who shared milk with him to dampen the effect of the tear gas.

 Details regarding precisely where in Denver the incident occurred were not immediately available, and Van Denburg — who covered the protests again the following day — did not immediately reply to a request for comment.

-Requests for comment on these incidents sent to the Denver Police Department were not immediately returned.
+Requests for comment on this incident sent to the Denver Police Department were not immediately returned.